 Off Grid Sewage and Waste Removal in Minnesota

 Minnesota has a lot of shorelands, wetlands, and clay soil.
-Because of this, the onsite sewage rules in Minnesota are fairly strict.
-While alternative systems are allowed, there are many rules and regulations to follow.
+Because of this, the onsite sewage rules in Minnesota are pretty strict.
+While alternative systems are allowed, many rules and regulations exist.

-Onsite waste is handled by the Minnesota Pollution Control Agency.
-Their website is surprisingly well-organized and informative (I’ve looked at a lot of state websites and many are a complete mess).
+The Minnesota Pollution Control Agency handles onsite waste.
+Their website is surprisingly well-organized and informative (I’ve looked at a lot of state websites, and many are a complete mess).
 Visit it here.

 Do I Have to Hook Up to the Municipal Sewage System?